 The final step, applied after the base and pearl coats is a clear coat.
 It is important to note that the clear coat should only be placed over custom paint and not over faux finish, gel coating, or powder coating.

 2. Spray a test panel: It’s highly recommended when making your own color mixes, to ALWAYS test a panel before taking on the entire project.
 This is a pretty obvious step that can save a lot of time and wasted product.
 Although the color that you have mixed may look great, it is always safest to test it before jumping in and applying it to the entire car.

 3. Keep track of what you’re doing: This is another step that must be stressed.
 Make sure to watch the distance that you are spraying, the speed and pressure you are spraying, the number of full coats that have been applied, etc. By keeping a careful eye on things and being mindful of what you are doing, you have a greater chance of a flawless outcome and a beautiful paint job.
 It is important to stay focused and to be aware of what you are doing during the painting process.
 Consistency is the key here.

 A little knowledge can go a long way.
 Apply these tips to your next pearl paint job at your car painting school or for your auto clients and you’ll be amazed by the awesome finish.
-And as always, please do not hesitate to Contact Us with any questions or comments that you may have.
+And as always, please do not hesitate to contact us at our Exton or Warminster campus with any questions or comments that you may have.

 Ready to learn more about automotive peal paint?
 Click below to download our free guide, The Car Lover’s Guide To Automotive Pearl Paint.